TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/FileUpload.rst

 ..........................................

-Starting with TYPO3 v13.3 it is finally possible to streamline this with commonly know Extbase logic, as implemented via
+Starting with TYPO3 v13.3 it is finally possible to streamline this with commonly known Extbase logic, as implemented via
 :ref:`Feature: #103511 - Introduce Extbase file upload and deletion handling <changelog:feature-103511-1711894330>`.

 An example implementation of this can be found on